Murray-Hill riot: Riot

 On the morning of 7 October 1969, all 17 police stations across Montreal were deserted as the policemen gathered at the Paul Sauvé Arena for what was called a "day of study."
 The firefighters also joined in the wildcat strike.
 The provincial government posted 400 officers from the Sûreté du Québec to Montreal in the morning, and Quebec Premier Jean-Jacques Bertrand called an emergency session of the National Assembly to pass a back-to-work law.
-By the end of the day, the government had been forced to send another 400 Sûreté du Québec officers to Montreal to impose order.
+By the end of the day, the government had sent another 400 Sûreté du Québec officers to Montreal to impose order.
+But their efforts were feeble under the circumstances and Montreal suffered one of the worst outbreaks of lawlessness in its history.

-As the police were on strike, a crowd of disgruntled taxi drivers belonging to the MLQ appeared outside of the City Hall at about 6 p.m. supported the police strike, and carried banners denouncing Drapeau as being corrupt.
+While the police were on strike, a crowd of disgruntled taxi drivers belonging to the MLT appeared outside of the City Hall at about 6 p.m. in support of the police strike.
+The crowd carried banners denouncing Drapeau as being corrupt.
 After the rally, the taxi drivers formed a convoy, which was escorted by the Popeyes Motorcycle Club, the most violent of Montreal's many outlaw biker clubs.
 Joining the convoy were journalists and members of the FLQ carrying banners demanding independence for Quebec.
 On the street, the convoy encountered a Murray-Hill limousine, which was forced to stop.
 The passengers and the driver were allowed to leave, and the car was then smashed to pieces by the taxi drivers and the Popeyes.

 The taxi drivers, the Popeyes, and the FLQ congregated around the Murray-Hill garage in Griffintown to protest Murray-Hill's monopoly at the Dorval Airport.
 Attempts by the Sûreté du Québec to stop the procession towards the garage were stopped by striking Montreal policemen.
 Many of the taxi drivers were armed with Molotov cocktails and were intent upon burning down the Murray-Hill company's garage.
 At the Murray-Hill headquarters, young people began to throw rocks and bricks through the windows and then threw Molotov cocktails.
 A sniper opened fire, which led one demonstrator to return fire.
 The Murray-Hill security guards were armed with 12-gauge shotguns and left several people seriously injured.
 One young man drove a Murray-Hill cab into a row of five limousines and three buses.
 The eight officers from the Sûreté du Québec were surrounded by the taxi drivers and, as a journalist from La Presse wrote, "were shouted down, roughed up, had their caps thrown into the air, and their badges ripped off."
 Sûreté Corporal Robert Dumas was killed by shots fired from the roof by security guards and the owner's son.
 Buses were overturned and burned.
-As the situation at the Murray-Hill garage escalated, the bulk of the Sûreté du Québec officers in the city were ordered to go there, which left the rest of the city exposed.
+As the situation at the Murray-Hill garage escalated, the bulk of the Sûreté du Québec officers in the city were ordered to go there, which left the rest of the city relatively defenceless.